International Association for the Fantastic in the Arts: Student Caucus

 The Student Caucus of the IAFA (SCIAFA) is open to both graduate and undergraduate student members.
 The caucus sponsors a mentor program, a panel, and graduate student writing workshops at the conference.
-Panels are pragmatic in orientation and have included such topics as: “How to Publish a Paper,” “Applying for Graduate Schools,” and “Getting a Job.”
+Panels are pragmatic in orientation and have included such topics as: "How to Publish a Paper", "Applying for Graduate Schools", and "Getting a Job".
 The SCIAFA president is an ex-officio member of the executive board.
 The caucus has its own e-mail listserv.

 Lord Ruthven Assembly

-The Lord Ruthven Assembly is a group of academic scholars specializing in Vampire literature.
+The Lord Ruthven Assembly is a group of academic scholars specializing in vampire literature.
 The assembly has its own e-mail listserv.

 BIPOC Caucus

-The BIPOC Caucus is open to members who are classified as "black, indigenous, or people of color."
-The caucus sponsors safe, brave, and counter spaces during the annual conference.
+The BIPOC Caucus is open to members who are classified as "black, indigenous, or people of color".
+The caucus sponsors safe spaces during the annual conference.
 The BIPOC president is an ex officio voting member of the executive board.
 The caucus has its own e-mail listserv and there is also an open list for allies of the caucus.

 Governance

-The association is governed by an executive board that includes nine officers: President, First Vice-President, Second Vice-President, Treasurer, Public Information Officer, Conference Coordinator, Immediate Past President (ex-officio), Registration and Membership Coordinator, and Student Caucus Representative.
+The association is governed by an executive board that includes nine officers: President, First Vice-president, Second Vice-president, Treasurer, Public Information Officer, Conference Coordinator, Immediate Past President (ex-officio), Registration and Membership Coordinator, and Student Caucus Representative.
 Other officials are appointed by the President with the advice and consent of the other elected officers.
 These include the Chief Technology Officer, On-site Technology Officer, JFA Editor, Crawford Award Director, Program Book Editor, Director of the Dell Award, and the Book Room Liaison.
-The academic affairs of the annual conference are supervised by the Vice-Presidents of the IAFA and the division heads, which are appointed by the board.
+The academic affairs of the annual conference are supervised by the vice-presidents of the IAFA and the division heads, which are appointed by the board.

-The IAFA is registered in Florida, USA as a 501(c)(3) corporation—a "public charity" for literary and educational purposes.
+The IAFA is registered in Florida, USA, as a 501(c)(3) corporation—a "public charity" for literary and educational purposes.